Feel It. Drive It. Control It.

 Begin smoothly.

-Moving too quick and abruptly makes it harder to sense and control the rolling weigh inside.
+Moving too fast or abruptly makes it harder to sense and control the weight(s) inside.

 Create force from your center.

-Drive the AXIO from your core and larger muscle groups rather than relying on the smaller muscles of the elbow and wrist.
+Drive the AXIO from your core and larger muscle groups, not your elbow and wrist.

 Use your senses.